 System consists of service (process), device, and resource management features, including:

-Telephony consists of cellular functionalities communicating with the modem:
+Telephony consists of cellular functionalities communicating with the modem that: